hyperledger/fabric/examples/dchackfest/samples/e2e/README.rst

 .. code:: bash

   # replace the <CHANNEL_NAME> parm with a name of your choosing
   ./../../$os_arch/bin/configtxgen -profile TwoOrgs -outputCreateChannelTx channel.tx -channelID <CHANNEL_NAME>

 The channel configuration artifact - ``channel.tx`` - is output into the ``e2e`` directory.

-.. note:: Our configtx.yaml only contains one profile, therefore our channel and
-          our network are the same.
-However, this file could have multiple profiles allowing channel creation to be scoped more granularly.

 Start the network (No TLS)
 --------------------------